Annie Lewandowski is a composer and performer who works in song and improvisation. As an improviser on piano,

 composition Cetus: Life After Life, for humpback whale song and chimes, traces the evolution of Hawaiian humpback

 whale song from 1977-1981.
-She is currently working on the creative project Siren: Composers of the Sea with artist and
+Her project Siren: Composers of the Sea with artist and coder Kyle McDonald and scenic

-coder Kyle McDonald and scenic designer Amy Rubin exploring the meeting of multiple intelligences - human, humpback
+designer Amy Rubin explores the meeting of multiple intelligences - human, humpback whale, and artificial.
+Siren has

-whale, and artificial.
-Siren has been presented on Martha's Vineyard, at the Johnson Museum of Art at Cornell University,
+been presented on Martha's Vineyard, at the Johnson Museum of Art at Cornell University, as part of the Neuroverse

-as part of the Neuroverse festival in New York City, and at MASS MoCA.
+festival in New York City, and at MASS MoCA.
+Lewandowski is currently working with Katy Payne, Chris Gabriele,

 Lewandowski has performed at festivals and venues across the United States and Europe, including the Casa da Música